foxik0169/websocket-jai/readme.md

 # websocket-jai

 Rough implementation of websocket specification in JAI.
-Currently only Linux is supported as epoll is used for I/O.
-The module currently handles message loop internally and doesn't leave much control about it to the user.
+Supports TLS.
+Currently only Linux is supported as epoll is used for I/O. The module currently handles message loop internally and doesn't leave much control about it to the user.

 There are missing parts and in some cases the server could be wrong and/or crash.
 Use at own risk.

+## SSL

+For SSL to work you have to provide cert and key file that is trusted.
+Examples are currently setup to work for non-SSL connections so the .html files are loading 'ws://' url, which you will have to also change if you want to try it.

+Untrusted connections will be dropped.

 ## Problem with epoll bindings